 A WorkSAFE Service provides complete drug and alcohol testing program management.
 The service is able to assist employers subject to the Department of Transportation (DOT) mandated testing requirements of the Federal Motor Carrier Safety Administration (FMCSA), Federal Railroad Administration (FRA), Federal Transit Administration (FTA), United States Coast Guard (USCG), and the Pipeline and Hazardous Safety Administration (PHMSA) as well as designing a program with similar components for any non-regulated employer.

 Program management may include any of the following services: policy development or review of an existing policy; supervisor and/or employee training; coordination of drug testing (locating convenient collection sites, certified laboratory, and Medical Review officer services; Breath alcohol testing; computerized random selection and notification; Substance Abuse Professional referrals; follow-up testing program management; DOT audit assistance; and Management Information System (MIS) report preparation.

-DOT Drug Screen - 5-panel: Marijuana, Amphetamine (includes Methamphetamine), Cocaine, Opiates, and Phencyclidine (PCP).
+DOT Drug Screen - 5-panel: Marijuana, Amphetamine (includes Methamphetamine and Ecstasy), Cocaine, Opiates, and Phencyclidine (PCP).
 We utilize Substance Abuse and Mental Health Services (SAMHSA) Certified Labs for all DOT drug tests.

 Non-DOT Tests - Number of drugs and cutoff levels can be customized for each individual employer.
 We utilize SAMHSA Certified Labs for all Non-DOT lab drug tests.